-Discovery Bike Park is a fun, challenging course designed for experienced mountain bikers and park riders.
+Discovery Bike Park is a fun, challenging course designed for experienced and novice mountain bikers and park riders.
 The park is located on the backside of Discovery and drops riders approximately 1,050 vertical feet.
 Features include wall rides, bridges, jumps, logs and drops.
 The park is professionally maintained to smooth out jarring ruts and washboarding for a true pro-style experience.
+Inexperienced riders will have an opportunity every Saturday to learn new downhill skills during a 2 hour lesson from 11-1 pm.

 Discovery Bike Park is accessed via Old Sawmill Gulch Road off Montana Highway 1 just south of Philipsburg.